mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 79 - TheResult/readme.md

 *If a name is already used, we can always prefix it with 'the'.*

-> TL;DR: don't prefix your variables.
+> TL;DR: Don't prefix your variables.

 # Problems 😔